camunda/feel-scala/CONTRIBUTING.md

 ### Providing pull requests

-Do you want to provide a bug fix or an inprovement?
+Do you want to provide a bug fix or an improvement?
 Great! :tada:

 Before you start coding, make sure that there is a related issue.
 The issue helps to confirm that the behavior is unexpected, or the idea of the improvement is valid.
 (Following the rule "Talk, then code")